Skip to main content

 Teaching Equipment - Kent Johnson

-Approved Spring 2024, funded Summer 2024 ($1,675.25)
+Approved Spring 2024, Funded Summer 2024 ($1,675.25)

-The Student Engagement Fund purchased a high-quality replica of a human skeleton for use across multiple anthropology courses (particularly for the Forensic Anthropology minor).
+The Student Engagement Initiative purchased a high-quality replica of a human skeleton for use across multiple anthropology courses (particularly for the Forensic Anthropology minor).
 This will facilitate the creation of mock outdoor crime scenes and the analysis of osteological features post excavation.

 Travel Grant - Ryan Wheeler

-Approved Spring 2024, funded Summer 2024 ($500)
+Approved Spring 202, Funded Summer 2024 ($500)

 Ryan Wheeler will conduct research at the Museo Egizio in Turin, Italy in Summer 2024.
 His project focuses on the museum’s objects belonging to King Taharqa, a pharaoh from the 25th Sudanese dynasty (the “Black Pharaohs”).
 By researching the religious prominence of King Taharqa, as well as the original archaeological contexts of his religious statues, Ryan seeks to better understand how this king participated in the religious and geo-political conflicts in the early Biblical Iron Age, alongside his prominence and importance to the people of ancient Egypt.